OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

         }
     };

-Now we are going to mock the ajax requests but using the helper function **AjaxStubRequest**.
-This will intercept the requests and return whatever data we wish.
-Also, we are going to **spy** on the **loadCompleted** action to make sure it was called with the correct data.
+First, we are going to mock the ajax request by using the helper function **AjaxStubRequest**.
+This will intercept the request and return whatever data we wish.
+Second, we are going to **spy** on the **loadCompleted** action to make sure it was called with the correct data.
 Change the contents of the unit test function **it('completes correctly', ...** with:

     AjaxStubRequest(sys.testUrl, sys.body);